All articles

 Premium.
 A long-standing waterfront tower in the city centre, with an executive lounge that remains genuinely staffed and open — not a given at this level in KK.
 Reliable rather than distinctive: a full-service international hotel with a pool deck over the marina and easy access to the handicraft markets on the waterfront.

-Best for: City-centre convenience; a working executive lounge; Marriott Bonvoy loyalists
+Best for: city-centre convenience; a working executive lounge; a Marriott-family flag

 Shangri-La Tanjung Aru Shangri-La Luxury Circle

 Premium.
 The older of KK's two Shangri-Las, set on the city's own public beach a short drive from the airport — the convenient choice rather than the special one.
-Large, well-run and comfortable, but the property reads as a solid upper-tier hotel rather than a luxury resort, and the frequent-traveller consensus agrees.
+Large, well-run and comfortable, but the property reads as a solid upper-tier hotel rather than a luxury resort.

 Shangri-La Luxury Circle perks →